-Oregon’s Workforce Ages 55 and Older by Industry and RegionJuly 17, 2017 As Oregon’s population has aged, so has the state’s workforce.
+Oregon’s Workforce Ages 55 and Older by Industry and RegionNovember 14, 2018 As Oregon’s population has aged, so has the state’s workforce.
 In the year 2000, workers ages 55 and older made up almost 13 percent of Oregon’s employment.
 Now, nearly one-fourth (23%) of workers are at least 55 years old.
 In some industry sectors and areas of the state, the aging trend is even more pronounced.
 They will likely feel the impact of Baby Boomers moving into retirement over the next decade to a greater degree.

 Impacts by Industry and Occupation

-In 2014, farmworkers and laborers for crops, nurseries, and greenhouses stood well above all others as the top occupation in natural resources and mining.
+In 2017, farmworkers and laborers for crops, nurseries, and greenhouses stood well above all others as the top occupation in natural resources and mining.
 Heavy and tractor-trailer truck drivers topped the transportation, warehousing, and utilities occupations.
 Elementary, secondary, and substitute teachers – along with teacher assistants – dominated the list of education services workers.
 These occupations could be among those disproportionately impacted by looming retirements.
-While six out of 10 job openings will occur to replace those permanently leaving all occupations statewide, the share of total job openings due to replacement is seven out of 10 for all of these occupations except truck drivers.
+For each of these occupations, nine out of 10 job openings will occur to replace those permanently leaving the occupation due to retirement or a major occupational change.

 Rural and Coastal Area Impacts